Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The only real supplemental Kaplan tool worth mentioning would be the practice estimator tool.
 Basically, Kaplan takes your initial score assessment and runs it through their algorithm to show you how much studying you will need to do to achieve a certain score.

-For example, if you want to score a 170, based on your initial baseline score, it will tell you that you need 120 hours worth of prep with their program (this is just a hypothetical).
-But it is pretty cool, and gives you a good chance to plan out your study timeline.
+For example, if you want to score a 170, based on your initial baseline score, it will tell you that you need 120 hours’ worth of prep with their program (this is just a hypothetical).
+But it’s a handy tool for mapping out your study timeline.

 Kaplan LSAT Tutoring – Our Thoughts